Siemens Charger: Ontario Northland

 In December 2022, the Government of Ontario and Ontario Northland announced a investment to reinstate the Northlander passenger service between Timmins and Toronto.
 The government news release mentioned that the three new trainsets (each with three Siemens Venture passenger cars) will be built by Siemens Mobility and paired with Charger locomotives that will meet the latest EPA Tier 4 diesel emission standards.

 Trinity Railway Express

 In February 2024, five locomotives were purchased for use on the Trinity Railway Express (TRE) commuter rail service operating in the Dallas/Fort Worth area.
 Delivery of the first locomotives is expected around summer 2026.
 The five locomotives are intended to replace the oldest units in the existing TRE fleet.
 TRE has the option to purchase up to six additional locomotives under the contract.
+These locomotives have been assigned the SCD-42E designation.